 Scheveningen, Netherlands, 1956

 I was born in Den Haag, Netherlands.
 My family immigrated to the USA in 1956.
 I started third grade a few weeks after we arrived in the States.
-I knew very little English - I could count to 100 and could say and understand the word street.
-My brother started kindergarten at the same time I did with even less English than I had.
-We soon learned the language of our new country.
-Our little sister was too young to go to school.
+I knew very little English – I could count to 100 and could say and understand the word street.

 I wish I could remember how I learned to read in English.
 All I know is that within a few months, I was taking books out of the town library to read.
-I began to read the Little House books by Laura Ingals Wilder.
+I began to read the Little House books by Laura Ingalls Wilder.
 The third grade class I was placed in was making butter as part of the related activities of reading the book.
 I thought this was fun.
 Years later I lived on a 40 acre farm in Cape Breton, Nova Scotia, Canada and milked goats, made cheese, and trained a work horse to work in harness.
 Those Little House books had had a great influence.

 Before writing my book about learning at home, I was a La Leche League Leader for many years, helping mothers breastfeed their babies.
 After writing and publishing my book and as my children reached their late teen, early twenty years, I became an infant massage instructor and taught new parents how to massage their babies just as I had massaged my own babies years before.
 The baby massage classes showed me that there was a need in my community (Victoria, BC) for a program of songs and fingerplays for parents and their babies, so I developed and taught one.
 It is such a delight when I go to the grocery store now, to unexpectedly meet moms who remember me from those classes and introduce me to their babies who are now preteens and teens.
 Because I taught these classes fairly recently, I recall many of the fingerplays and recite them when I play with my grandchildren.